 Can you imagine the cost of producing solar electricity to Rs 4-5 per unit?
-Can you imagine of buying a solar home lighting system?
-Yes this is what our honourable PM, Mr Manmohan Singh is all set to do.
-The Government is ready to announce the National Solar Mission soon.
+Can you imagine buying a solar home lighting system?
+The Government of India has announced the National Solar Mission.
 The mission, which is part of NAPCC (National Action Plan on Climate Change), aims to promote the development and use of solar energy for power generation

-The mission is slated to be revealed on November 14, 2009, the birth anniversary of India’s first PM.
+The mission was announced on November 14, 2009, the birth anniversary of India’s first PM.

-The technology basically has been developed by Japan-based Kenko Corporation and Chem-Well Co Ltd. They have developed a high performance coating cells that will enhance a solar panel’s power generation capacity by 5%.
+The technology has been developed by Japan-based Kenko Corporation and Chem-Well Co Ltd. They have developed high-performance coating cells that will enhance a solar panel’s power generation capacity by 5%.
 The demonstration will be done with the Indian technology Indian photovoltaic module manufacturers.
-As per the West Bengal Green Energy Development Corporation (WBGEDC) managing director SP Gon Chaudhuri, this coating will work like a spray on the solar panels.
+As per the West Bengal Green Energy Development Corporation (WBGEDC) managing director SP Gon Chaudhuri, this coating will work as a spray on the solar panels.
 It will activate the materials of the solar cell by 5%.
 One might think that the cost of this material will be high.
-But surprisingly the cost is very nominal.
+But surprisingly the price is very nominal.

-The technology has already been implemented in US, Germany and Japan.
+The technology has already been implemented in the US, Germany, and Japan.
 The Renewable Energy School headed by Gon Chaudhuri will organize the demonstration.

 Benefit from the mission

-According to the mission India’s carbon dioxide will drop from 1510 million tonnes to 1450 million tonnes.
-It will also save 1.35 billion litres of kerosene and diesel every year.
-Can you imagine in turn it will be a saving of Rs 4000-4500 crore annually for the Indain economy?
+According to the mission, India’s carbon dioxide will drop from 1510 million tonnes to 1450 million tonnes.
+It will also save 1.35 billion liters of kerosene and diesel every year.
+Can you imagine in turn it will be a saving of Rs 4000-4500 crore annually for the Indian economy?

 Solar energy product variants

 Solar home lighting – You can buy this lighting system at Rs 13000 – Rs 15000.
-In return it will provide you light for 4-8 hours, will support one fan and even one small black and white TV.
-What else one can demand for?
+In return it will provide you a light for 4-8 hours, will support one fan and even one small black and white TV.
+What else can one demand?
 This works more than the best of the inverters.

-Can you believe that the picture of the house above will never receive a bill from PG&E-free solar energy system?
-This house operates 100 per cent off of solar energy.
-This is the latest trend in the solar construction that the homes are built completely with solar panel system.
-It’s true that this technique is yet to come in India.
+Can you believe that the picture of the house above will never receive a bill from the PG&E-free solar energy system?
+This house operates 100 percent off of solar energy.
+It is the latest trend in the solar construction that the homes are built complete with a solar panel system.
+Indeed, this technique is yet to come to India.

 Lighting a Billion Lives

-These lanterns need 8 hours of sunlight for a full charge (or 4 hours plugged in to AC with a standard Nokia mobile phone adapter).
+These lanterns need 8 hours of sunlight for a full charge (or 4 hours plugged into AC with a standard Nokia mobile phone adapter).
 They provide you a light for almost 7hrs.
 It promises to be four times brighter and longevity.
-These lanterns cost you Rs 2200 for no frills model but with solar panel to charge the battery.
-It is also available with extra features like mobile charging facility costing you around Rs 3500.
+These lanterns cost you Rs 2200 for the no-frills model but with the solar panel to charge the battery.
+It is also available with extra features like a mobile charging facility costing you around Rs 3500.

-Related: Surya Bijlee: Cheaper solution to light up nights of poor people
+Related: Surya Bijlee: A Cheaper Solution to light up nights of poor people